robinawilliams/ocd_file_editor/readme.md

 # O.C.D.
-File Renamer
+File Editor

 ## Overview
 Introducing the O.C.D.
-File Renamer, a powerful Python tool crafted for dynamic file renaming.
+File Editor, a powerful Python tool crafted for dynamic file editing.
 Boasting a user-friendly graphical interface (GUI), this tool simplifies file manipulation and renaming, making the process effortless and efficient.

 ## Installation
 1. **Clone the Repository:**